Skip to main content

 Additional Books and Websites

-Parents and families, we are pleased to provide you with a complimentary copy of College Ready 2022: Expert Advice for Parents to Simplify the College Transition.
+Parents and families, we are pleased to provide you a complimentary copy of College Ready 2023: Expert Advice for Parents to Simplify the College Transition.
+To download your copy, please visit this site and at check-out enter the promo code: Billiken23

 Checklists are included so you don’t forget anything and don’t do things you shouldn’t!
 And the book is full of ideas on how to start those tough, but very much needed, conversations.

-To download your copy, please visit this site and at check-out enter the promo code: Slu2022
+Parents and families, we are pleased to provide you a complimentary copy of College Sophomore Ready 2023.
+To download your copy, please visit this site and at check out enter the promo code: Billiken23

 Don't Tell Me What To Do, Just Send Money: The Essential Parenting Guide to the College Years